kuhchung/kuhchung.github.io/pages/armory/progression.md

 **You want a high rank armor set ASAP!
 I like Alloy+ - just gathering, no hunting.**
 > Unless you enjoy getting 2 or 3 shot, get a high rank armor set.

+Your priority weapons are High Sieglinde (P), Iron Impact, and upgrade whatever elemental based weapons you like to use.
+Royal Ludroth is available.
+Flame Tempest and Barioth Switch Axe are available too.

+The paralysis weapons are fine/good too.

 ---
 ### Jaggi Starter
 <p float="left">